Heritage & Living Christmas Tree Programs

 The Heritage Tree Program encourages residents of all ages to seek out significant trees within the City limits and nominate them for recognition.
 We invite you to look around the city, neighborhoods and parks to find unusual, large or historic trees for nomination.
 A group of trees in a grove are also eligible.
 If a tree is located on private property, the homeowner must be notified of the nomination.
 The acknowledgement is solely for recognition and does not attach additional preservation or retention requirements to the tree or property.
 “Our goal is not only to celebrate the diversity and importance of trees in our community, but to give the homeowners recognition for preserving and caring for them.
 We are excited to see the variety of trees nominated,” says Park Board member Tami Kinney.

 Nomination forms for the Heritage Tree contest are available online, at Monroe City Hall and the Monroe Parks Department.
 Nominations will be accepted each year until Dec.
 31 with heritage trees announced in April.
-This year’s Heritage Trees and a map of their location can be viewed here.
+This year’s Heritage Trees and a map of their location can be viewed in the heritage tree brochure.

-“In addition to the Heritage Tree Program, our living Christmas tree program allows residents who use living Christmas trees to donate suitable trees to the city for planting in our parks and open spaces after the holidays,” Mayor Thomas said.
+“Our living Christmas tree program allows residents who use living Christmas trees to donate suitable trees to the City for planting in our parks and open spaces after the holidays,” Mayor Geoffrey Thomas said.

 For more information about the Heritage Tree and Living Christmas Tree programs, contact the Monroe Parks Department at 360-863-4559.
-Heritage Tree Nomination Form
+You may nominate a tree by submitting a Heritage Tree Nomination Form (PDF).